-Lawsuit loans are alluring for victims of a serious car accident, particularly in this economy.
-Getting knocked out of work and having a pile of medical bills can really set you back.
+Lawsuit loans are alluring for victims of a serious car accident.
+Getting knocked out of work and a pile of medical bills can set you back.
 Lawsuit loans provide an immediate solution.

-The problem with lawsuit advances is the effective interest rate of the vast majority of these loans is often obscene.
+The problem with lawsuit advances is the effective interest rate of these loans is often obscene.
 How do the lawsuit loan companies get around Maryland usury laws that limit the interest rate?
-Technically, a lawsuit advance is a non-recourse cash advance that is given to the injury victim in exchange for a promise – that is binding on the client and the client’s lawyer - to pay back the money plus interest after a settlement or an award at trial.
+Technically, a lawsuit advance is a non-recourse cash advance to the injury victim in exchange for a promise – that is binding on the client and the client’s lawyer - to pay back the money plus interest after a settlement or an award at trial.

 “Non-recourse” means that the loan is contingent – like the lawyer’s fees in a typical personal injury case – on a successful outcome of the lawsuit.

 This means that, theoretically, the lawsuit funding company is also taking a risk.
 But these companies don’t make money investing in high risk cases.
 They loan money only in cases where a settlement or a victory at trial is incredibly likely.
 By and large, these loans go to victims where liability for the injury has already been admitted or the facts are such that an admission of liability is a mere formality.

 Here is one more question near and dear to our hearts.
 You might ask why your lawyer can't advance the funds to you?
 That would solve everything.
 But that is illegal in many states, including Maryland.Issues for Lawyers to Consider for Clients Looking for Lawsuit Loans